telefonicaid/thinkingcity/docs/topics/data_calculation.md

 ## Calculations based on data coming from the devices

+For those pieces of data coming from measurement reports from the Devices, the [IoTAgents](../device_gateway.md) offer mechanisms to make calculations based on the reported data, through JEXL expressions (JavaScript Expression Language).

+The expression support in the IoTAgent Library is based on the TomFrost/JEXL library.
+Its most common use is to adapt information coming from South Bound–type APIs to the information reported to the Context Broker, which is particularly useful for changing units of measurement, applying formulas to incoming values, transforming the payload of commands, generating dynamic entity names for automatically provisioned devices, and dynamically defining command endpoints.

+In the context of a device, JEXL expressions can evaluate both received measurements and static attributes or metadata, thanks to a set of context data available during evaluation (for example: id, entity_name, type, service, subservice, staticAttributes, measures, metadata).

-For those pieces of data coming from measurement reports from the Devices, the [IoTAgents](../device_gateway.md) offer mechanisms to make calculations based on the reported data, through the Expression Language.
-When a Device is provisioned in the platform, along with the definition of the values that are going to be directly reported to the system, expressions can be defined combining those values sent by the device.
+When a Device is provisioned in the platform, along with the definition of the values that are going to be directly reported to the system, JEXL expressions can be defined combining those values sent by the device.

 The following example shows the provisioning of a Tank entity, representing a liquid waste container.
 The tank entity have sensors in the structure that report the total weight of the tank, another one that measures the filling level and the dimensions of the square base of the tank are known, and equal to 2m by 4m.
-An expression is provisioned to calculate the density of the liquid waste currently stored.
+A JEXL expression is provisioned to calculate the density of the liquid waste currently stored.

     POST /iot/devices